trishulpani/qpid-helloworld/README.md

 For more information feel free to check [Spring Boot Apache Qpid](https://iamtrishulpani.wordpress.com/2018/02/18/spring-boot-apache-qpid-starter/).

-To set up Qpid locally, I have an additional post at [https://github.com/trishulpani/qpid-helloworld](https://github.com/trishulpani/qpid-helloworld)
+To set up Qpid locally, I have an additional post at [Qpid set up for dummies](https://iamtrishulpani.wordpress.com/2018/02/18/qpid-message-broker-local-set-up-for-dummies-like-me/)